tsegall/fta/README.md

  * leadingWhiteSpace - Does the observed set have leading white space
  * trailingWhiteSpace - Does the observed set have trailing white space
  * multiline - Does the observed set have leading multiline elements
- * logicalType - Does the observed set reflect a Semantic Type
+ * logicalType - Does the observed stream, reflect a Semantic Type
  * possibleKey - The percentage confidence (0-1.0) that the observed set is a Key field (i.e. unique)
  * cardinalityDetail - Details on the valid set, list of elements and occurence count
  * outlierDetail - Details on the invalid set, list of elements and occurence count
- * shapeDetail - Details on the shapes set, list of elements and occurence count.
+ * shapesDetail - Details on the shapes set, list of elements and occurence count.
 This will collapse all numerics to '9', and all alphabetics to 'X'
- * shapeCardinality - The cardinality of the shapes observed
+ * shapesCardinality - The cardinality of the shapes observed
  * structureSignature - A SHA-1 hash that reflects the data stream structure
  * dataSignature - A SHA-1 hash that reflects the data stream contents
+ * mean (Numeric types only) - The mean (Uses Welford's algorithm)
- * mean/standardDeviation (Numeric types only) - The mean and standard deviation (Uses Welford's algorithm)
+ * standardDeviation (Numeric types only) - The standard deviation (Uses Welford's algorithm)
  * leadingZeroCount (Long type only) - The leading number of zeroes
  * decimalSeparator (Double type only) - The character used to separate th integer part fom the fractional part